 Would you rather prepare your home for the long run and stay in your own home rather than opt for a less attractive alternative?

-Yes! say more and more Post 50 adults who are leading the way to "aging-in-place" and loving the idea of living in a For "Ever" home.
+Yes! say more and more Post 50 adults who are happy to lead the way to "aging-in-place" and loving the idea of living in a For "Ever" home.

 Would YOU choose to stay in your own home ?